 - With monophasic sleep, it takes 4+ hours of light sleep to sustain wakefulness for an entire day.
 Even then, there is a well known¬†circadian dip1¬†in alertness around 12:00-15:002‚Äď4.

-- Recent ideas suggest that the diminishing wakefulness sustaining is not actually caused by a reduction of light sleep, but rather because of increased adenosine levels.
+- Recent ideas suggest that the diminishing wakefulness sustaining is not actually a result of a reduction of light sleep, but because of increased adenosine levels.
 Learn more here.

 Maximize alertness by sleeping when sleepy enough often fits into certain circadian spots.
 These include the¬†SWS peak¬†for some (21:00-midnight), the¬†‚Äúgraveyard‚ÄĚ hours¬†for most (midnight-08:00), and the¬†midday slump¬†for most (by 15:00).